 Indeed, obtaining NAD through diet alone is almost impossible: you would need to consume (brace yourself) 100 kg of broccoli or 69 kg of avocado to get the equivalent of a daily dose of 250 mg!

-Each capsule of NAD DIX contains the optimal dose established by research, 600 mg of pure NAD, allowing you to reach the maximum efficacy zone demonstrated in studies (between 600 and 900 mg per day).
+Each capsule of NAD DIX contains the optimal dose established by research, which is 600 mg of pure NAD, allowing you to reach the maximum effectiveness zone demonstrated in studies (between 600 and 900 mg per day).